soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 ## Important Note:
-This project is configured to use a **local Gradle installation**.
-If you're opening this project on your own system, please make sure to:
+When you're opening this project on your own system, please make sure to:

 1. Go to **Settings/Preferences** > **Build, Execution, Deployment** > **Build Tools** > **Gradle**.